TjokordaWisnu/CollaboratedProject_Tjokorda_Exercise6/README.md

-# This is Collaborated project
+# This is readme.md file
+# it contains the  information about project